 Cybersecurity Implications

-With the evolution of programming languages, the cybersecurity landscape had its own set of challenges and innovations.
+With the evolution of programming languages, the cybersecurity landscape has its own challenges and innovations.
 The introduction of web-based languages gave rise to vulnerabilities unique to web applications – think SQL injections, Cross-Site Scripting, and more.

-Java’s promise of portability, while groundbreaking, also posed risks.
+While groundbreaking, Java’s promise of portability also posed risks.
 Java applets could run code on a user’s machine from a remote location, presenting a potential risk if misused by malicious actors.

-PHP, in its early days, lacked many security features, giving rise to vulnerabilities often exploited by attackers.
+In its early days, PHP lacked many security features, giving rise to vulnerabilities often exploited by attackers.
 File inclusion vulnerabilities, insecure session management, and lack of parameterized queries opened doors to various attacks.

 Conclusion